-I am an Associate Professor and Graduate Coordinator in the Department of Religious Studies, as well as an affiliate member of the Department of Gender Studies at Memorial University.
+I am an Associate Professor and Graduate Coordinator in the Department of Religious Studies, cross-appointed to the Department of Political Science, as well as an affiliate member of the Department of Gender Studies at Memorial University.

-The core argument of my research is that the secular in the North Atlantic world is intimately related to the regulation of Islam.
-More empirically, my research is ethnographic and examines secularism and Muslim life in contemporary France and Canada.
+The core argument of my research is that the secular in the North Atlantic world is intimately related to the regulation of religion.
+More empirically, my research is ethnographic and examines secularism and Muslim lives in contemporary France and Canada.

-I currently serve as co-chair of the Anthropology of Religion section and as steering committee member of the Religion and Migration unit for the American Academy of Religion, as well as on the executive of the Canadian Corporation for the Study of Religion.
+I currently serve as co-chair of the Anthropology of Religion section for the American Academy of Religion, as well as on the executive of the Canadian Corporation for the Study of Religion.